 This course explores the complex factors that affect human health, specifically examining how health and health-related behavior is influenced by the interrelationship of multiple environmental and individual factors ranging from individual personality to health policy.
 This course also examines the fundamental principles and theories of Health Psychology and how theoretical and empirical findings are applied to improve the health of individuals and groups.
-Prerequisite: PSY 100 or BIO 110.
-Same as PBH 317.
+Prerequisite: PSY 100 or SPM 100 or BIO 101/110.
+Same as PSY 205.
+Previously PSY 317.

 Abbott

-319. Emotion.
+PBH 251.
+Introduction to Public Health.